mogzol/BrawlBuilder/README.md

 If you want to discuss BrawlBuilder, or if you have any issues, check out the official BrawlBuilder thread over on Smashboards: http://smashboards.com/threads/432675

+## Downloads
+BrawlBuilder can be downloaded from the releases page: https://github.com/mogzol/BrawlBuilder/releases

+Just grab the latest zip, extract it, and then run BrawlBuilder.exe.
+The app should launch and you should be good to go.

 ## Command line arguments
 `--show-wit`
 This will show the wit command line windows rather than hiding them and displaying the progress in the UI.